 No Peeling with Tretinoin?

+Another thing to mention is that not everyone experiences these effects.
 People who started tretinoin weeks or months ago and have not experienced peeling or redness may wonder if tretinoin is even working.

 Also, there is no relationship between the degrees of efficacy and the degree of irritation [7].